Scott Morrison ministerial positions controversy: Public disclosure

 Later that day, the Governor-General's office confirmed that Morrison had been appointed to a number of ministerial offices, without stating which or how many.
 As a change in the responsibilities of an existing minister, this had not required further swearing-in but had been done by an "administrative instrument"; announcement of the appointments had been a matter for the government.
 Constitutional law professor Anne Twomey, however, could not trace such instruments and called the process "just bizarre".
 Prime Minister Anthony Albanese ordered a search for them and sought legal advice from the Solicitor-General.
-Leading members of the Morrison cabinet, Mathias Cormann and Peter Dutton (then Minister for Defence and current Leader of the Opposition), said that they had not been aware of these appointments.
+Leading members of the Morrison cabinet, Mathias Cormann and Peter Dutton (then Minister for Defence and then Leader of the Opposition), said that they had not been aware of these appointments.
 Morrison initially declined to comment but later phoned radio station 2GB to say that these three appointments had been "extraordinary measures" as "safeguards" during the COVID pandemic.
 When asked if he had held any more ministerial positions, Morrison stated that there were none to his "recollection", despite there being two additional appointments still not disclosed to the public at that time.
 Morrison had himself appointed as joint Resources Minister in order to be able to overrule a decision on gas exploration by the incumbent Resources Minister.

-The following day, 16 August, Albanese held a second press conference, confirming that Morrison was appointed to five portfolios in addition to his appointment as the head of Prime Minister and Cabinet: the Department of Health on 14 March 2020; the Department of Finance on 30 March 2020; the Department of Home Affairs on 6 May 2021; the Department of the Treasury on 6 May 2021; and the Department of Industry, Science, Energy, and Resources on 15 April 2021.
+The following day, 16 August, Albanese held a second press conference, confirming that Morrison had been appointed to five portfolios in addition to his appointment as the head of Prime Minister and Cabinet: the Department of Health on 14 March 2020; the Department of Finance on 30 March 2020; the Department of Industry, Science, Energy, and Resources on 15 April 2021; the Department of Home Affairs on 6 May 2021; and the Department of the Treasury on 6 May 2021.

-In response to the COVID-19 pandemic, Morrison used a provision in the Biosecurity Act 2015 for the Health Minister to be able to shut Australia's borders.

-Prime Minister Albanese asked the Solicitor-General for an opinion on the validity of the appointment to the resources ministry.
-The report, released on 23 August, advised that this appointment has been lawful, but that its secrecy "fundamentally undermined" the principles of responsible government.
+Albanese asked the Solicitor-General for an opinion on the validity of the appointment to the resources ministry.
+The report, released on 23 August, advised that this appointment was lawful, but that its secrecy "fundamentally undermined" the principles of responsible government.